Azure/azure-powershell/src/ResourceManager/HDInsight/Commands.HDInsight/help/Add-AzHDInsightComponentVersion.md

 ## SYNTAX

 ```
-Add-AzureRmHDInsightComponentVersion [-Config] <AzureHDInsightConfig> [-ComponentName] <String>
+Add-AzHDInsightComponentVersion [-Config] <AzureHDInsightConfig> [-ComponentName] <String>
  [-ComponentVersion] <String> [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The Add-AzureRmHDInsightComponentVersion cmdlet adds a version for a service running in a cluster to the Azure HDInsight configuration object created by the New-AzureRmHDInsightClusterConfig cmdlet.
+The Add-AzHDInsightComponentVersion cmdlet adds a version for a service running in a cluster to the Azure HDInsight configuration object created by the New-AzHDInsightClusterConfig cmdlet.

 ## EXAMPLES